Skip to content

 • → You value Cascade's terminal-executing agent approach

 Both are excellent tools.
 If budget allows, try both free tiers for a week each on a real project before committing.
-Also consider GitHub Copilot ($10/mo) if you primarily need completion rather than agentic coding, or Claude Code (included with Claude Pro $20/mo) if you prefer a terminal-based agent that works with any editor.
+Also consider GitHub Copilot ($10/month) if you primarily need completion rather than agentic coding, or Claude Code (included with Claude Pro $20/month) if you prefer a terminal-based agent that works with any editor.
+Trae is a free ByteDance alternative, and Cline plus Continue.dev are free VS Code extensions if you'd rather not switch editors at all.

 Full feature comparison → Cursor review Windsurf review All AI coding tools More articles